NRCan-IETS-CE-O-HBC/ERS_Database/doc/introduction.md

 <a name="Format3"></a>
 ### Format #3: HOT2000 files
 For each sample appearing in the sample distribution tables, NRCan will develop a representative [HOT2000][4] file (`.h2k`) for use in HOT2000 and [HTAP][4].
 The mechanism for publishing these files.
+An automated script parse HOT2000 files to remove all private information, and rename files.

 <a name="methods"></a>